Integrations

 Card Transactions

-Card transactions do not push to your accounting system automatically after approval.
-To push card transactions:
+Card transactions do not sync to your accounting system automatically after they are approved.
+You must push them manually:

 - Select the transactions you want to push using the checkboxes.

-- Click Sync to QuickBooks (or the equivalent button for your connected accounting system).
+- Click Sync to QuickBooks (or the equivalent label for your accounting system).

 Bills